Estate Tax Planning in Maryland

 Maryland has two different taxes charged as transfer taxes when a Maryland resident dies.
 The Maryland Inheritance tax is a tax imposed on transfers to people who are not close relatives, as defined by statute.
 The Maryland Estate tax applies potentially to all residents.
+Now, let’s take a look at the different types of taxes – both Federal and State – that may impact your estate tax planning process.

 Maryland Inheritance Tax